INNOVINATI/microwler/docs/getting-started.md

 Without any further configuration, the crawler will try to visit every qualified link it can find and download every page's content.
 For more advanced scenarios, check out the rest of this documentation.

-> Note: If you're planning on using the webservice, you should use the CLI as recommended above.
+> Note: If you're planning on using the webservice or the "project" system in general, you should use the CLI as recommended above.